 After daily goals, set goals into towns and then goals into new states.
 Don’t think about the end.
 It will seem like you never get any closer, plus you will enjoy your time on trail a lot more focusing on the present.

-(See 7 Things I Wish I Knew Before My First Thru-Hike) It is far too easy to quit when it’s a bad day.
-When your body is hurting, the weather is bad or when trail is just plain tough, it is so easy to be over it all.
+It is far too easy to quit when it’s a bad day.
+When your body is hurting, the weather is bad or when the trail is just plain tough, it is so easy to be over it all.
 Honestly, there could be several times that you think to yourself, “why am I out here?”
 Trust me, stick it out because it gets better.
 Each day is a new day.

 Stretch.
 Limber up your mind.
 For certain people, planning helps ease nerves of the unknown.
-General planning for a thru-hike is definitely a smart decision, but get ready, because all of those plans will change.
-On every thru-hike I have done so far, my plans changed by day two.
+General planning for a thru-hike is definitely a smart decision.
+But get ready, because all of those plans will change.
+On every thru-hike I have done so far, my initial plans changed by day two.
 Thru-hiking is hard.
 Stay flexible and opportunistic.
 The best moments on trail are the unpredictable ones.